 Those are the basic steps for forming a sole proprietorship, though sole proprietors who startup with employees – or who expect to have them in the future – should bone up on key issues for employers.
 Also, nothing we cover here should be taken as business or legal advice.
 It's not.
 And it's no substitute for the professional guidance of a lawyer and accountant.

 Consultants at our Small Business Assistance Office can help you understand more about partnerships.
 And our network of Small Business Development Centers has experts located in nine main regional offices and several satellite centers statewide.

-For a comprehensive look at sole proprietorships, see our Guide to Starting a Business in Minnesota .
+For a comprehensive look at partnerships, see our publication Guide to Starting a Business in Minnesota.
 Available for download in PDF, formatted for e-readers, or available in print (all free of charge), the book covers the major issues, questions and concerns about business startups.